Skip to main content

 Authoritative Register

-A register established by law or formal regulation, managed or supervised by a public authority, with the power to create, maintain, and certify official identifiers within a jurisdiction (e.g., legal entities, assets, products, trademarks, facilities, property titles).
+A UN Member State register established by law or formal regulation, managed or supervised by a public authority, with the power to create, maintain, and certify official trade-relevant identifiers within a jurisdiction (e.g., legal entities, assets, products, trademarks, facilities, property titles).

 Authoritative Registrar

-The public authority that supervises or manages an authoritative register
+The UN Member State public authority that supervises or manages an authoritative register.

 Certificate of Registration